Candy & Candy Interiors – The art of design

 World’s best interiors

-Candy & Candy Interiors breathed live into the empty shell.
-And as you’d expect, the specification list includes bomb-proof windows, 24-hour concierge (supplied by the neighbouring Mandarin Oriental Hotel).
+Candy and Candy designed the interior of the building and so the specification list includes bomb-proof windows, 24-hour concierge (supplied by the neighbouring Mandarin Oriental Hotel).
 As well as car parking spaces and individual wine stores.
 There’s also a world-class gym, 21 m Ozone pool, squash courts and cinema.

 The specification for each apartment is just as impressive, with automated blinds, Lutron lighting controls and Bulthaup kitchen with Gaggenau appliances.